Yputi/savify/README.md

 ---
 **Windows Task Scheduler**

-You could also create a scheduled task on your own PC: https://learn.microsoft.com/en-us/windows/win32/taskschd/starting-an-executable-weekly
+You could create a scheduled task on your own PC: https://learn.microsoft.com/en-us/windows/win32/taskschd/starting-an-executable-weekly

 Just keep in mind you will roughly have to follow these steps first:
 - Download/copy savify_single.py first